Ukrainian National Army: History

 Plans were made regarding the inclusion of the Ukrainian Liberation Army, Kuban Cossacks and Georgian military divisions.

 The primary purpose of creation of the Ukrainian National Army was to integrate all the Ukrainian units fighting the Soviets under a single command.
 The intended size of the army, encompassing all the Ukrainian units subordinate to Oberkommando des Heeres was 220,000.
 However within the two months left till the end of the war, Shandruk was able to gather about 50,000 soldiers.

-The "Monument of the 1st Galicia Division and UNA" in Lviv (Ukraine).
-Members of the Plast at a reunion (Lychakivskiy Cemetery), April 2008.